 Head of HR for JLL Americas

-As questions come up, answer them as honestly as you can, and be sure to convey that things won’t be perfect in the beginning and that changes will be iterative.
-Everyone is learning together, in real time, which is why communication should go both ways.
-You’ll communicate to employees new cleaning protocols, policies, and strategies and plans for the workplace.
-And you’ll want to receive communication from employees requesting cleaning, asking questions, and reporting issues.
-An employee experience app can easily facilitate communication from and to your teams.
+As questions come up, answer them honestly, and be sure to convey that things won’t be perfect at the beginning and that changes that will be iterative.
+Everyone is learning at the same time, which is why communication must go both ways.

 Manage the (new) employee experience